Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 We have dealt with issues like:

-- Trucks following too closely or driving too fast
+- Trucks following too closely

 - Improper lane changes